 But the job market has changed dramatically in recent years.
 Finding a job in the Middle Kingdom requires a little more resourcefulness than in your home country.

 The pandemic period was especially challenging for foreigners in China and those who wanted to enter China.
-The government introduced tricky restrictions on entering the country.
-However, since then, the Chinese government has been softening its policies, and currently, the situation for entry is pretty similar to before the pandemic.
+The government introduced strict restrictions on entering the country.
+Since then, the Chinese government has been softening its policies, and currently, the situation for entry is similar to before the pandemic.

 Merely a few easy-to-find expat job platforms exist, like the longstanding eChinaCities, which also features numerous articles and channels on how to network your next job like a “Flexpat”.